 - Development and QA teams constantly feud over what a particular requirement means and how it should be implemented

-- Direct access to information enables faster and better decisions
+- Direct access to the information source enables faster and better decisions

-- Direct access to users enables teams to understand how the software works, how it’s broken, and how to deliver value
+- Direct access to users enables teams to understand how the software works, how it’s broken, and what value

-- Fewer layers means faster access and less interpreted/misunderstood information
+- Better Information Flow means faster access and less interpreted/misunderstood information

 - Information power brokers are pushed aside and real work can progress